zaius/docs/lib/learn/basics/03_the-wercker-cli.md

 This will save a token in your `$HOME/.wercker` folder, so you don't have to login the next time.

+> Note that if you've signed up with GitHub you will need a password for the CLI which you can create on your profile page on wercker.

 ### Updating

 You can check if you're running the latest version of the CLI by